keikoro/TraktForVLC/README.md

 9EC4F248
 ```

-The instructions are to go to a URL and enter a given code.
-Please do while keeping the process (VLC window on Windows) active, and wait after entering the code and validating the authorization that the process stops by itself.
+The instructions tell you to open a URL and enter a given code.
+Please do so while keeping the process (VLC window on Windows) active, and wait after entering the code and validating the authorization that the process stops by itself.
-If you stops the process before then, you will need to restart the initial configuration manually.
+If you stop the process before then, you will need to restart the initial configuration manually.

 To restart the initial configuration process manually, the following command might be used: `./TraktForVLC_version_os init_trakt_auth`